angrybacon/dotemacs/readme.md

 # Installation
 ---

-Copy/paste all files into a `.emacs.d/` folder and put this folder in your `$HOME` root.
+Put all the files into a `.emacs.d/` folder and place this folder in your `$HOME` root.